Place & Setting Dreams

 Why this page is different from a dream dictionary

-What does surgery mean in a dream?
+What does hospital surgery in a dream mean?

 How is Dream PowerUP different from a dream dictionary?